 What is Submetering?

-Submetering is the installation of individual meters in each of a community’s residences for the purpose of measuring consumption.
+Submetering is the installation of individual meters in each residence for the purpose of measuring consumption.
 The cost of usage is passed directly to the consumer on a monthly utility bill.
 Because consumers pays for what they use, there is a natural inclination to conserve.
 With respect to water, consumption has been statistically proven to drop by 20-40%.

 How is a submetering system installed?
 Using water meters as an example, the water supply line for each unit is located.
-A meter is installed on each unit supply line.
+A meter is installed in each residence.
 A radio frequency transmitter is attached to the meter.
-Repeaters are installed at several locations in the community.
-Finally, a receiving/ collection system is setup at one location in the property, usually the property office.
-The transmitters record the consumption from each meter, and sends that information to a repeater.
-The repeater forwards it to the collection system.
+Repeaters are installed at several property locations.
+Finally, a receiving system is setup at one location within the property.
+Each transmitter records unit consumption and sends the information to a repeater.
+The repeater forwards it to the receiving system.
 Finally, a billing company is able to retrieve the meter data over the internet or a cellular connection, and uses it to create billing charges.